-The actual test panels may be fabricated from steel, stainless steel, glass, plastic, alloys, wood, or composites based on the liquid coating vendor's recommendations.
+The actual test panels may be fabricated from steel, stainless steel, glass, plastic, alloys, wood, or composites based on the UV-curable coating vendor's recommendations.
+All steel panels will be commercially available and pretreated with zinc phosphate prior to coating application unless otherwise specified in the individual TQAPP.
 Details concerning panel characteristics, pretreatment, and pretreatment analysis will be identified in each product-specific TQAPP.
-However, the standard test product, as is shown in Appendix A, Default Standard Test Panel, will be a panel 30.5 cm (12 in.) long and 10.2 cm (4 in.) wide with a 0.6-cm (0.25-in.) hole punched in one end so that it may be suspended from a hook.
-Other parts may be treated and tested at the expense of the liquid coating vendor.
-(Note: CTC's OFL can accommodate parts with dimensions up to 1.2 m x 1.2 m x 0.9 m (4 ft x 4 ft x 3 ft), and parts weighing up to 113.5 kg (250 lb).)
+The quality of any substrate pretreatment will be evaluated before shipment to the test site to ensure that the substrate panels meet specifications.
+However, the default standard test panel, as is shown in Appendix A, Default Standard Test Panel, will be 30.5 cm (12 in.) long and 10.2 cm (4 in.) wide with 0.6-cm (0.25-in.) hole punched in one end so that it may be suspended from a hook.
+Other parts may be treated and tested at the expense of the UV-curable coating vendor.